The best experiences in life usually come to you naturally when you least expect them and when you leave space for spontaneity.

 We shared some water very consciously and ate some fruits.
 I savored such a delicious mango.

 Then I saw a scorpion just by the rock where I was laying.
 Was this a sign?
 Since I am Scorpio.
-Luckily it didn’t do me any arm.
+Luckily it didn’t do me any harm.
 Because even if I can’t tell if it was a deadly poisonous one, I doubt that being stung by any scorpion is pleasant.

 We all left the desert and went to find some shade.
 Later I hitchhiked back to Real de Catorce and I found a very simple place to stay where my new friends were staying.